peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 This property now has no effect.
  This property now has no effect.
 * `JSONOptions.ConversionMode getNumberConversion()`<br>
- Gets a value indicating how JSON numbers are decoded to CBOR.
+ Gets a value indicating how JSON numbers are decoded to CBOR objects.
 * `boolean getPreserveNegativeZero()`<br>
  Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero when the decoder